GlynPrice/DjangoPythonPolls/README.md

 The Python test scripts used for testing would in general be Django based (import django, import from the django app, etc), but non-Django Python scripts could also be used but would probably be of limited value.

-The Python test scripts are in the subdirectory, call t/, below the outer Django-Project directory.TODO
+The Python test scripts are in the subdirectories:
+/t & /t1, below the outer Django-Project directory and polls/t.
+The standard Python test script is polls/tests.py

 ###METHOD1: USE STANDARD PYTHON INTERACTIVE SHELL AND IMPORT THE TEST SCRIPT

-DJANGO_SETTINGS_MODULE
+(I) DJANGO_SETTINGS_MODULE
-The the environment variable `DJANGO_SETTINGS_MODULE` needs to be set to connect to the Django software because manage.py is not used in this test method:
+The the environment variable `DJANGO_SETTINGS_MODULE` needs to be set to connect to the Django software, because manage.py is not used in this test method:
-export DJANGO_SETTINGS_MODULE="DjangoPythonPolls.settings"
+export `DJANGO_SETTINGS_MODULE`="DjangoPythonPolls.settings"
-where DjangoPythonPolls is the name of the outer Django-Project location/subfolder
+where DjangoPythonPolls is the name of the outer Django-Project folder

-SET-UP DJANGO
+(II) SET-UP DJANGO
-As manage.py is not used in this test method TODO
+As manage.py is not used in this test method `django.setup()` and `import django` has to be done either in the shell or in the test script.

-PYTHONPATH
+(III) PYTHONPATH
 The environment variable `PYTHONPATH` has to point to the full path of the Python test scripts.
 This information is used by the import statement to locate the Python test script.
-For example:
-export PYTHONPATH="/home/glyn/second2twoTraining/repro_DjangoPythonPolls/DjangoPythonPolls/t"
+An example for setting-up the variable PYTHONPATH is given below (use the appropriate variation for appending): export PYTHONPATH="/home/glyn/second2twoTraining/repro_DjangoPythonPolls/DjangoPythonPolls/t"
 where DjangoPythonPolls is the name of the outer Django-Project location/subfolder.

-STANDARD PYTHON INTERACTIVE SHELL
+(IV) STANDARD PYTHON INTERACTIVE SHELL
-Standard Python interactive shell (>>>) can be launched using: `python`
+Standard Python interactive shell (>>>) can be launched using:
+`python`

-At the >>> prompt for the shell the import statement can be used to invoke the Python test script:
+At the >>> prompt for the shell, the import statement can be used to invoke the Python test script:
 `eg1               import script4`
 `eg2               import tA01modelAPIpolls`
 Note that the `reload()` function would have to be used if these scripts were edited after using the import statement while the shell is still running.